 Commercial Auto Insurance Coverage Types:

-Uninsured and Underinsured Motorist Coverage: This coverage will reimburse your company if your driver is hit by an uninsured or a hit-and-run driver.
-If the driver of the other vehicle only carries the minimum required insurance, the $10,000 Property Damage Liability coverage may not be enough to replace your commercial vehicle if it is totaled in the accident.
+Uninsured and Underinsured Motorist Coverage: Just as it sounds, Uninsured Motorist Coverage protects you against the cost of repairs if the other driver is not insured or leaves the scene of the accident.
+If the driver of the other vehicle only carries the minimum required insurance, then the $10,000 Property Damage Liability coverage may not be enough to replace your commercial vehicle if it is totaled in the accident.
 Underinsured Motorist coverage will help bridge the gap between the other driver’s insurance coverage and the damage to your commercial vehicle.
 Florida is ranked as one of the worst states for uninsured drivers, so consider heavily on whether or not to opt for this additional coverage.

 Coverage for autos you borrow or rent: Liability increases when you rent, hire, or lease a car for your business.
 If your business often borrows vehicles for commercial use, make sure to include this coverage to protect your driver and your company against injury and liability.